Domestic students fee information

 Commonwealth Assistance Notices

-Student Administration Services will email you a Commonwealth Assistance Notice after the Census date which includes important information about your enrolment, any HELP debt incurred for that particular study period and/or any student contribution amounts which have been paid upfront, including any loan fees incurred.
+Student Administration Services will email you a Commonwealth Assistance Notice after the Census date which includes important information about your enrolment, any HELP debt incurred for that particular teaching period and/or any student contribution amounts which have been paid upfront, including any loan fees incurred.

 Under the Higher Education Support Act 2003, students are responsible for checking that all details contained on the Commonwealth Assistance Notice are correct.
 If an error has been made, students will need to write to the Director, Student Administration Services via firstname.lastname@example.org within 14 days of the date on the Commonwealth Assistance Notice and explain the error which has been made.

 Students will need to check the status on the Commonwealth Assistance Notice — if studying under HECS-HELP, check the status is correctly recorded for each unit on this notice.
-Check whether the University has calculated your student liability as 2010-2020 or pre 2010 student contribution amount.
+Check whether the University has calculated your student liability as 2010-2020 or pre-2010 student contribution amount.
 If an error has been made, please contact the Fees Team via email@example.com

 The HECS-HELP, FEE-HELP, OS-HELP and SA-HELP amounts which are listed on a students’ Commonwealth Assistance Notice is the debt that is reported to the Australian Tax Office (ATO).
 Further information on HELP loans go to Study Assist.